Barcelona midfielder Alena won't rule out Real Madrid move

-Barcelona midfielder Carles Alena has suggested he would be open to joining Real Madrid.

-The 22-year-old agreed a deal last month to move to Real Betis for the rest of the season, having struggled for regular football under Ernesto Valverde at Camp Nou.
+The 22 year-old agreed a loan deal last month to move to Real Betis for the rest of the season, having struggled for regular football under Ernesto Valverde at Camp Nou.

-And, while he accepts it would be a difficult decision to make, the player has refused to discount the idea of moving to arch-rivals Madrid.
+While he accepts it would be a difficult decision to make, the player has refused to discount the idea of moving to arch-rival Madrid.

 Alena started the LaLiga defeat to Athletic Bilbao on the opening day of the LaLiga season and played just four more times for Barca before joining Betis.